DuckyDrip/Gullit/README.md

 Shop information

 Owner:
-Mr. MIQDAD USAIMIN (a self-proclaimed football legend, boasts an impressive array of accomplishments in his backyard.)
+Mr. MIQDAD USAIMIN (a self-proclaimed football legend, boasts an impressive array of accomplishments in his imagination.)

 Time open:
 Everyday from 9am to 11pm (Except weekends)